KabukiStarship/KabukiToolkit/README.md

 The Vision of KT is to provide a bloat-free DLL-friendly Embedded-C++11 Virtual Machine, Firmware-to-Software Development Kit, dynamic functional programming language, Jupyter Notebooks, and a real-time smartphone operating system that is the quality of Google Fuchsia, JUCE, Java, and Julia but with a commercially-permissive license.

 The Mission is to target the minimum C++ version required to compile the third-party dependencies, convert as much to Script2 as possible and mash it up with mbed for x86_64 and RISC-V to allow for maximized firmware and web server distribution, and to provide at least one demo application in each language that we bind too to assist in making cross-language bindings feel as native as possible.

-## Development Strategy

-It's pretty easy to get lost in KT.
-The trick is to put blinders on and only work on one thing at a time.
-This makes having a single repo over multiple repos a good thing right now still because it forces you to only work on one features at a time in an agile fashion using the night-and-day principle.

-### Task 1

-Get NanoGUI and NavoVG working with ANGLE.

-### Task 2

-Get PLPlot with a Cairo backend working with ANGLE.

-### Task 3

-Get IMGUI working with ANGLE.

-### Task 4

-**@dependency** Task

-Rename NanoGUI to kabuki.toolkit.gui.retained and convert to Script2 C++ API.

-### Task 5

-Rename IMGUI to kabuki.toolkit.gui.intermediate and convert to Script2 C++ API.

-### Task 6

-Rename PLPlot to kabuki.toolkit.plotting and convert to Script2 C++ API.

-### Task 7

-Combine common kabuki.toolkit.gui.retained and kabuki.toolkit.gui.intermediate code into kabuki.Features.Touch and abstract away rendering engine to use Cairo or NanoVG.

-### Task 8

-Get Maximillian working with PortAudio.

-### Task 9

-Rename PortAudio to kabuki.features.audio and convert to Script2 C++ API.

-### Task 10

-*Under Development:* **Kabuki Contacts**

-Develop Kabuki Contacts by binding NanoGUI to NanoVG **and** PLPlot with a Cairo back-end running on ANGLE and replace all of the C++ std lib code with Script2 C++ API.
-NanoVG is pretty small so this process **HOPEFULLY** shouldn't take very long.
-The end-goal is to ASCII C++ Style Guide compliance refactoring with the #Sloth and to not be reliant on a slow rendering engine.
-We will have to use a dedicated rendering engine for DLL plugins that don't require the highest frame-rates and to work with Skia when high frame-rates are needed and to be able to switch from Retained to Intermediate Mode GUI.

-### Task 11

-*Under Development:* **Kabuki Cards**

-Develop Kabuki Cards and a good Xamarin app with server with my **SUPER** basic 3D engine and interface with the A-Startup store so we can sell products.

-### Task 12

-Rename Maximillian to kabuki.Features.ADSP and convert to Script2 C++ API.

-### Task 13

-Split boost.asio into to hal and Drivers and convert to Script2 C++ API and rename boost.beast to kabuki.toolkit.uweb.

 # The License